Pleasant Hill Cohousing

 "According to cohousing lore, 27 dedicated families near Copenhagen, Denmark became the first cohousing community in 1972.
 This bofcellesskaber or "living communities" model gained popularity and quickly spread throughout Denmark and Europe.
 In the 1980's, Americans Katheryn McCamant and Charles Durrett, seeking a supportive and vibrant environment in which to live and raise children, became intrigued by the Danish housing model.
 They shepherded the idea across the Atlantic and coined the term "cohousing" in 1988.
 While Denmark still leads the world in the popularity of cohousing (Durrett estimates that 1% of the Danish population lives in cohousing communities), other countries, including the United States, are experiencing growing interest in this alternative to conventional residental development.
 At Durrett's last count, 68 completed cohousing communities dotted the country, with many more in various phases of planning, design, or construction."

-(from McCamant & Durrett, The CoHousing Company):
+(from McCamant & Durrett, CoHousing Solutions):

 For more information, please see our cohousing links.